master-of-zen/Av1an/README.md

                             (`vmaf_v0.6.1.pkl` and `vmaf_v0.6.1.pkl.model`)
                             (Required if vmaf calculation doesn't work by default)

     --vmaf_res              Resolution scaling for vmaf calculation,
                             vmaf_v0.6.1.pkl is 1920x1080 (by default),
                             vmaf_4k_v0.6.1.pkl is 3840x2160 (don't forget about vmaf_path)

-    --vmaf_steps            Number of probes for interpolation.
+    --probes                Number of probes for interpolation.
                             1 and 2 probes have special cases to try to work with few data points.
                             Optimal is 4-6 probes.
 Default: 4

     --vmaf_filter           Filter used for vmaf calculation.
 Passed format is filter_complex.
                             So if crop filter used ` -ff " -vf crop=200:1000:0:0 "`
                             `--vmaf_filter` must be : ` --vmaf_filter "crop=200:1000:0:0"`

-    --vmaf_rate             Setting rate for vmaf probes (Every N frame used in probe, Default: 4)
+    --probe_rate             Setting rate for vmaf probes (Every N frame used in probe, Default: 4)

     --n_threads             Limit number of threads that used for vmaf calculation
                             Example: --n_threads 12
                             (Required if VMAF calculation gives error on high core counts)